pwstorey/SixStorey-Code/docs/Material for MkDocs/mkdocs_set-up.md

-# The Workflow for updating site
+# The Workflow for updating this site

-## Updating and building MkDocs
+## Updating and building MkDocs then pushing to GitHub

 Make sure that the virtual environment has been activated with: